-asked the Secretary of State for Scotland when next he intends to meet the Scottish Trades Union Congress.
+asked the Secretary of State for Scotland when he plans next to meet the representatives of the Scottish Confederation of British Industry and the Scottish Trades Union Congress.

-My right hon.
-Friend and I have met representatives of the STUC several times since taking office and have made it clear that we are prepared to meet them at any time they wish.
+I have met representatives of both bodies several times since taking office and have made it clear that I am prepared to meet both bodies at any time they wish.